jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/loops/change-by.md

 ### Possible Answers

-1. the for loop is inclusive and loops for items 0 through 10 or 11 times.
+1. the for loop is inclusive, and loops for items 0 through 10 or 11 times.
 The repeat loops runs just the number of times entered (10).
-2. the for loop always runs at least 1 time and you can set the start and end values.
-So you can start at 5 and end at 10 for instance.
+2. If you don't use the index in the for loop, you can reduce the complexity of your code by using a repeat loop that hides the unnecessary variable.

 Is there a difference between how many times ``||loops:repeat 0 times||`` and ``||loops:for index from 0 to 0||`` will run?
 A ``||loops: for index||`` loop will go from 0 to the parameter, including both the start of 0 and whatever the final value is.
 This means that ``||loops:for index from 0 to 0||`` will iterate one time, with ``||variables:index||`` having a value of 0.